Making Real Estate Dreams Come True with a Team Approach!

 The approximate 26,587 residents* of Ramsey Minnesota enjoy the perfect mix of suburban life and conveniences, with the rural beauty and recreational spaces of the over 28 square miles of the community.

 Located an easy 22-mile commute northwest of Minneapolis and on the southwest corner of Anoka County, the city of Ramsey is bordered by the Mississippi River and Hwy 10 throughway on the south side and the flowing Rum River on its eastern border.
-You’ll find Sherburne County and the community of Elk River on Ramsey’s western bank, the cities of Anoka and Andover on its eastern borders, the small Burns Township and little city of Nowthen to its immediate north, and Dayton MN to its south.
+You’ll find Sherburne County and the community of Elk River on Ramsey’s western bank, the cities of Anoka and Andover on its eastern borders, the small Burns Township and the little city of Nowthen to its immediate north, and Dayton MN to its south.

 This makes the community a perfect area for active individuals, young families, and those who appreciate the natural outdoors while taking advantage of an urban development well underway through The COR (city of Ramsey’s downtown development).